JulieBaret/kamae-project/README.md

 `npm test`

-It will launch __six tests__:
+It will launch the __following tests:__
-- the home page should render a heading, a logo and a table;
+1. the home page should render a heading, a logo and a table;
-- the "Go!" button should be clickable;
+2. the "Go!" button should be clickable;
-- the table should have four columns (one for button included);
+3. the table should have four columns (one for button included);
-- the table should have the correct column headers titles;
+4. the table should have the correct column headers titles;
-- clicking the "Go!" button should decrease the number of trainings to start;
+5. clicking the "Go!" button should decrease the number of trainings to start;
-- clicking the "Go!" button should increase the number of trainings won or defeat;
+6. clicking the "Go!" button should increase the number of trainings won or defeat;

 <br>